Supervision Accelerates Pre-training in Contrastive Semi-Supervised Learning of Visual Representations: Experiments

 \subsection{CIFAR10}

 \paragraph{Experimental setup.} Our training setup on CIFAR10 uses a single V100 GPU and 10 CPU cores.
 We use a learning-rate of $1.0$, momentum $0.9$, weight decay $10^{-6}$, and temperature $0.5$.
 These hyper-parameters are tuned for SimCLR~\citep{chen2020simple}, and we also apply them to the SimCLR + \putalg combination.
+All methods are trained for a default of 500 epochs.
+Results reported at intermediate epochs correspond to checkpoints from the 500 epochs training runs, and are intended to illustrate training dynamics.
 We use a batch-size of 256 (512 contrastive samples) for SimCLR.
-When implementing the SimCLR + \putalg combination, we set out to keep the cost per-iteration roughly the same as the baseline, so we use a smaller unsupervised batch-size of 128 (256 contrastive samples) and use a supervised batch-size of 280 (sampling 28 images from each of the 10 classes in the labeled data set), for a total of 536 labeled+unlabeled images to be sampled in each iteration.
+When implementing the SimCLR + \putalg combination, we set out to keep the cost per-iteration roughly the same as the baseline, so we use a smaller unsupervised batch-size of 128 (256 contrastive samples) and use a supervised batch-size of 280 (sampling 28 images from each of the 10 classes in the labeled data set).
 Note that we only sample images from the available set of labeled data to compute the \putalg loss in each iteration.

-We turn off the penalty after the first 100 epochs and revert back to completely self-supervised learning for the remaining 400 epochs of pre-training to avoid overfitting to the small fraction of available labeled data; we elaborate on this point in Section~\ref{sub-sec:limitations}.
-The only exception to this rule is the set of experiments where $100\%$ of the training data is labeled, in which case we keep \putalg on for the entire 500 epochs.
+We turn off the \putalg loss after the first 100 epochs and revert back to completely self-supervised learning for the remaining 400 epochs of pre-training to avoid overfitting to the small fraction of available labeled data; we explore this point in Appendix~\ref{sec:limitations}.\footnote{The only exception to this rule is the set of experiments where $100\%$ of the training data is labeled, in which case we keep \putalg on for the entire 500 epochs.
+We only observed overfitting on CIFAR10, not ImageNet.}

-\paragraph{Results.} Figure~\ref{sub-fig:simclr-cifar10} shows the convergence of SimCLR with various amounts of labeled data, both in terms of epochs (left sub-figure) and in terms of computation (right sub-figure).
-Both the sample efficiency and computational efficiency of SimCLR improve with the availability of labeled data, even if labeled data is only used for fine-tuning.

-Figure~\ref{sub-fig:sunset-cifar10} shows the convergence of the SimCLR + \putalg combination with various amounts of labeled data, both in terms of epochs (left sub-figure) and in terms of computation (right sub-figure).
-Epochs are counted with respect to the number of passes through the unsupervised data-loader.
-We observe a similar trend in the SimCLR + \putalg combination, where both the sample efficiency and computational efficiency improve with the availability of labeled data.

-Making use of \putalg also improves the sample efficiency of SimCLR.
-Figure~\ref{sub-fig:acc-diff-cifar10} shows the improvement in Top 1 test accuracy throughout training (relative to SimCLR) when using \putalg.
-Not only does \putalg accelerate training from a sample efficiency point of view, but it also leads to better models at the end of training.